xsuite/xfields/docs/installation.rst

 Installation of PyOpenCL
 ------------------------

-In order to use the :doc:`pyopencl platform<platforms>`, the PyOpenCL package needs to be installed.
+In order to use the :doc:`pyopencl context<contexts>`, the PyOpenCL package needs to be installed.
 In Anacoda or Miniconda this can be done as follows:

 .. code-block:: bash